NickColley/eleventy-plugin-unified/README.md

 Use the [unified](https://unifiedjs.com/) ecosystem in Eleventy.

-You can render and transform:
+You can render, transform and lint:

 - markdown with the [remark](https://github.com/remarkjs/remark) ecosystem.
 - html with the [rehype](https://github.com/rehypejs/rehype) ecosystem.

-[retext](https://github.com/retextjs/retext) is not yet supported, raise an issue if you'd like this.
+- text with the [retext](https://github.com/retextjs/retext) ecosystem.

 ## Install